-T/D A 2000 Cryptography T P J С
+T/D 4 2000 C4 L T P J С

-ITA2009 0 0 0 3
+ITA2009 Cryptography 0 0 0 3

 Pre-requisite ITA1006 Syllabus version

-1.0 1.0
+1.0

 Course Objectives:

-1. To explore the principles and practices of cryptography and network security
+1. To avalore the principles and practices of cryptography and network security

 - 1. To explore the principles and practices of cryptography and network security. - 2.
 To impart knowledge about cryptography, network-based security threats and vulnerabilities. - 3.
 To provide an exposure to practical solutions related to system and network security.